 As part of your policy, our team can get you into overnight accommodation if your home is made uninhabitable due to an approved claim for water damage.
 Policy limits apply.

 If you’d like to make a claim or you have any questions about escape of water damage, you can make a claim online or call us on 0330 102 2749, we're open 8am to 8pm Monday to Friday and 9am to 5pm Saturday.

 Alternatively, if you have Home Emergency cover and your home has become unsafe or your contents are at risk of further damage, you can call us on 0330 102 2750, we're open 24 hours a day, 7 days a week.
 An authorised tradesperson must be used.

 John Lewis Finance and John Lewis Insurance are trading names of John Lewis plc.
-The John Lewis Registered office address is: 171 Victoria Street, London, SW1E 5NN.
-Registered in England and Wales No. 233462.
+Registered office: 171 Victoria Street, London SW1E 5NN.
+Registered in England and Wales (Registered Company Number 233462).

 John Lewis plc is an appointed representative (Financial Conduct Authority no. 416011) of Royal & Sun Alliance Insurance plc.
 John Lewis Home Insurance is underwritten by Royal & Sun Alliance Insurance plc (No. 93792).
 Registered in England and Wales at St. Mark's Court, Chart Way, Horsham, West Sussex, RH12 1XL.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register No. 202323).

 We are currently experiencing a high volume of calls and are unable to provide quotes or complete sales over the phone at this time.
 You can still get a quote and purchase a policy online.
 We apologise for any inconvenience.